 I had my first panic attack when I was twelve.
 I was at home alone because my parents were out looking for my sister – then a rebellious teenager with a story that isn’t mine to tell – and I realised I couldn’t breathe.
 Head spinning, heart racing, body tingling, chest tightening, I froze.
 I had experienced intermittent anxiety as a child, but this was different.
 I sat down and cried through it, with our tiny puppy for company.
 (We still jokingly call him the sanity dog, because he has helped us all through difficult moments.)

 No one is exempt from the messiness of change and progress.
 Looking back at the journal I started in January, it has become clear to me that personal development, recovery and relationships are not linear.
 There probably won’t come a day when I think, ‘Oh good, this is all sorted now.
 No complications here’.

 So far, 2016 has seen me consider staying in Oxford, think about moving to London or Brighton and actually end up at home for the foreseeable future.
-I had a short restrictive relapse, before recovering more in two months than I had in the eight prior to that (read more on weight and wellness here).
-I decided to begin a Masters full-time, then part-time.
+Health difficulties continued and resurfaced.
+I decided to begin a Master’s full-time, then part-time.
 I didn’t get a job I was interested in, but then I accepted one I really wanted.
 I started this blog.
 I reconnected with old friends and made new ones.
 I went on a few dates.
 I made choices and I changed my mind, with some moments of panic thrown in.
 Alongside all that, I settled into myself.

 I recently came across these lines in my 2013/14 journal: